 What type of account should I choose?

-There are many different types of chequing accounts, and a good place to start is by figuring out which type of account best suits your needs.
+There are many different types of chequing accounts (or checking accounts if you're American), and a good place to start is by figuring out which type of account best suits your needs.
 The most common type of account is a personal chequing account held alone or with another person (e.g. your spouse).
 There are also accounts geared toward youths, students, and seniors.
 Note that even if you are a student or senior, you might still get the best deal with a personal chequing account.

 There are also chequing accounts with differing levels of service.
 Basic chequing accounts usually offer a limited number of monthly transactions (10-12) for a small monthly fee (typically under $5).
 Premium chequing accounts charge much higher monthly fees (up to $30) for unlimited transactions and other special privileges.
 There are also no-fee chequing accounts that offer unlimited transactions without a monthly fee, but for these you usually have to give up access to premium features or in-person service.
 Finally, there are also a few interest-earning chequing accounts.